Coronavirus: List of airlines with canceled flights or suspended operations

 Turkish Airlines will continue to monitor the evolution of the pandemic with the new Coronavirus in Europe and globally.
 Maintains links with national and international health authorities and will take appropriate precautions.

-The national company of Romania - TAROM has announced that it will decrease its activity after March 21, 2020.
+Romania's national company - TAROM has announced that it will decrease its activity after March 21, 2020.
 Until then, TAROM will operate as normal as possible, given the restrictions imposed by certain countries, on domestic and international routes.

 TAROM has always been about people.
-Therefore, even in these difficult times, your safety and those around you are the Company's priority.
+That is why, even in these difficult moments, your safety and that of those around you are the priority of the Company.

 Australian Prime Minister Scott Morrison on Thursday announced that he has decided to ban the access of all foreign nationals who are not resident in the country.
 Morrison argues that the measure was taken because most cases of coronavirus infection came from abroad.
 Australia has so far reported about 600 cases of coronavirus infection.